nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ```

 Go back to your One Console Instance page, and click `Refresh`.
 You should see all 6 of your `basics-`  instances appear in the list, and the Online icon should be `green`.
-If they did not Register with the One Console, it is likely you have an issue with the $TOKEN used, try a new Dataplane Key.
+If they did not Register with the One Console, it is likely you have an issue with the $TOKEN used, create a new Dataplane Key and try again.
 It should look similar to this:

 Nginx Instances
 :-------------------------:|